-According to Apple and Google's official documentation, push notifications are delivered on a "best effort" basis.
-It's important to have backup contact methods in case push notifications are dropped or delayed.
+According to Apple and Google's documentation, push notifications are delivered on a "best effort" basis.
+It is recommended that you configure backup contact methods (e.g., SMS, email, phone) in case providers have an issue delivering push notifications.

 - Reset Devices and Push Notification Settings